Shekhar-Nannaware/ns-demo/README.md

 # ns-demo
-this is my first repository
+this is my first Git repository
+Author - Shekhar Nannaware